 I drilled holes at each threaded rivnut attachment point for the L track.

-Upholstering the panels was the same process as earlier except with a couple extra holes to poke through and cut out for the L track.
+Upholstering the panels was the same process as earlier except with a couple of extra holes to poke through and cut out for the L track.

 - cut out and glue 1/8″ foam with 3M90 spray adhesive